zlatanvasovic/hackwork/README.md

 ### Making new layout

-To make new layout, create new folder within `layouts/`.
+To make new layout, create a new directory within `layouts/`.

 **Layout parts**

-* `header.php` — top of page, mostly `<head>` content
+* `header.php` — top of page
 * page content
 * `footer.php` — bottom of page

-You need to set variables and functions for each layout.
+You also have to set variables and functions.
 Use `set.` prefix for layout files that don't generate markup.

 * `set.variables.php` — layout variables
 * `set.functions.php` — layout functions

-Every `set.*.php` file in `layouts/*/` should be included in layout.
+Every `set.*.php` file in `layouts/<name>/` should be included in layout.
 You can add special `set.` files, e.g. for constants and classes.

 ## Data